operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-manifests.md

 ### Operator SDK

 You can also generate the manifests for your bundle using the `operator-sdk` binary.
-Checkout the documentation for generating CSV using `operator-sdk` [here][operator-sdk-csv-generation]
+Checkout the documentation for generating CSV using `operator-sdk` [here][operator-sdk-csv-generation].

 [operator-sdk-csv-generation]: https://sdk.operatorframework.io/docs/olm-integration/generation/